Another delicious and quick veggie weekday supper based on a Hugh Fearnley-Whittingstall recipe from his “River Cottage Veg” cookbook.

 - ½ fresh red chili pepper, deseeded and finely chopped

 - sea salt and finely ground black pepper

 - serve with extra virgin olive oil and grated parmesan cheese

 - Remove the core and thick stems from the savoy cabbage and shred the leaves finely.

 - Start boiling ample water in a big pot to cook the fusilli

-- Heat 2 tbsp olive oil in a sauté pan over a low heat, add the onion and cook gently until soft (about 10 minutes)
+- Heat 2 tbsp olive oil in a sauté pan over low heat, add the onion and cook gently until soft (about 10 minutes)

-- At the same time heat the remaining 2 tbsp of olive oil in a frying pan on medium-high, add the chestnut mushrooms and cook, stirring frequently, until caramelised and then add to the pan with the onions
+- At the same time heat the remaining 2 tbsp of olive oil in a frying pan on medium-high, add the chestnut mushrooms and cook, stirring frequently, until caramelized and then add to the pan with the onions

 - After 5 minutes of so, add a couple of teaspoons of salt to the boiling water and cook the fusilli al dente (which usually should take about 10-12 minutes)

 - Add the chili, garlic and some salt and pepper to the onions and continue to cook for another 3 minutes